 You can also get your dog some toys like stuffed animals or rawhide bones.
 This will keep your dog occupied and also distract them from the absence of your touch.

 And this will also help you prevent them from destroying your sofa, shoes, or pillows when you are not home.

 Before you leave your Havanese for more extended periods of time in the apartment, you should make sure that he’s ready to be left alone.
 That means if your dog has completed house training well and is taking your absence with no anxiety.

 It differs from dog to dog, depending on their personality.
 Some dogs tend to have separation anxiety.
 This will pave the way for some destructive behaviors.
 I have talked about this in my previous article, and you can check that out also.

 Well-trained dogs have fewer problems with separation anxiety cus; they are taught that their owner will return every day according to a usual schedule.

-I also explained about how to train your dog for getting ready to leave cues of yours in the previous article.
+I also explained how to train your dog for getting ready to leave cues of yours in the previous article.
 You can also check that out.
-But here the small guidance again to train them for your leaving.
+But here is the small guidance again to train them for your leaving.

 I urge you to understand all these facts before leaving your Havanese in the apartment.